Catch! Teenieping: Season 1 (2020–21)

+Season 2: Twinkle (2021–22)

-Composed of 26 episodes and aired in 2021 and 2022, it revolves around the Jewel Teeniepings, special Teeniepings residing in the Jewel Forest, all released on Earth by a mysterious new villain Maskping.
-To take care of the new very immature Teeniepings accompanying Romi, Heartsping gets in charge of the Teenieping School, a new school opened to all the Jewel Teeniepings.
+Composed of 26 episodes, airing in 2021 and 2022, it revolves around the Jewel Teeniepings, special Teeniepings residing in the Jewel Forest, who are released on Earth by a mysterious new villain, Maskping.
+To take care of the new, very immature Teeniepings accompanying Romi, Heartsping gets in charge of the Teenieping School, a new school opened to all the Jewel Teeniepings.